ganesharun237/NLP_AT3/README.md

 # GSDMM: Short text clustering

-This project implements the Gibbs sampling algorithm for a Dirichlet Mixture Model of [Yin and Wang 2014](https://pdfs.semanticscholar.org/058a/d0815ce350f0e7538e00868c762be78fe5ef.pdf) for the clustering of short text documents.
+This project implements the Gibbs sampling algorithm for a Dirichlet Mixture Model of [Yin and Wang 2014](https://pdfs.semanticscholar.org/058a/d0815ce350f0e7538e00868c762be78fe5ef.pdf) for topic modelling of short text documents like Twitter tweets.
 Some advantages of this algorithm:
  - It requires only an upper bound `K` on the number of clusters
  - With good parameter selection, the model converges quickly